mobile app bar

 John Haliburton(L), Giannis Antetokounmpo(Center), and Tyrese Haliburton(R)

 After a historic meltdown from Doc Rivers’ crew, it didn’t take long for things to take a turn for the worse.
-In an attempt to flex the victory on the Bucks, John indulged in a bit extracurricular activities.
+In an attempt to flex the victory over the Bucks, John indulged in some antics.

-It seems like John has cleaned up his side of the court after a minor incident went viral.
-Giannis gave his side of the story too.
+It seems like John has cleaned up his side of the court after a minor incident that went viral.
+Giannis gave his side of the story, too.
 His was just a bit more epic.

-One of the first questions Giannis was asked about after the Bucks horrific meltdown was the incident with John Haliburton.
-But the 30-year-old NBA superstar was equipped with an answer, one that was yet another post-Playoff elimination all-timer.
+One of the first questions Giannis was asked about after the Bucks’ horrific meltdown was the incident with John Haliburton.
+But the 30-year-old NBA superstar was ready with an answer, one that was yet another post-Playoff elimination all-timer.

 ” I feel like that’s very, very disrespectful,” admitted Giannis when asked about John’s actions.
-He then explained a lesson that his father taught him about being humble.“My dad used to come into the family room and he was the most respectful person ever.
+He then explained a lesson that his father taught him about being humble.

-“When you come from nothing and you work your whole life to sell stuff in the street, your whole life you’ve been scared of the police deporting you and sending you back to your family and you have to protect your kids, you create this mentality of being humble your whole life.
-To not kind of disrespect anybody.”
+“When you come from nothing and you work your whole life to sell stuff in the street, your whole life you’ve been scared of the police deporting you and sending you back to your family, and you have to protect your kids, you create this mentality of being humble your whole life.
+To not kind of disrespect anybody,” he added.

-It’s nice to know that this situation has most likely been rectified.
+It’s nice to know that this situation has most likely been sorted.
 John rightfully apologized, and Giannis proved once again why he is and always will be a class act.

 About the author